Tensai Bakabon

 Tensai Bakabon (天才バカボン) is a Japanese manga series written and illustrated by Fujio Akatsuka, which began publication on April 9, 1967, in Weekly Shōnen Magazine.
 It is about the misadventures of a dim-witted boy (Bakabon) and his idiotic father, the latter of whom eventually becomes the central character.

 It has been adapted into five anime television series.
 The first two series produced by Tokyo Movie were broadcast in the 1970s for 40 and 103 episodes respectively.
-The third and fourth series were produced by Pierrot and broadcast in 1990 and 1999–2000, for 46 and 24 episodes respectively.
+The third and fourth series were produced by Studio Pierrot and broadcast in 1990 and 1999–2000, for 46 and 24 episodes respectively.
 The fifth series was produced by Pierrot+ and broadcast for 12 episodes in 2018.